fokamo/palmer-progress/README.md

 # palmer-progress

+**NO LONGER USED** - this app was replaced by a different one.
+Repository kept for my amusement.

 Shiny App to help with progress tracking

 The live version of the site may be seen at https://shiny.ratgenes.org/palmer-progress/